What is Poetry?

 “Poetry is the sound of language organized in lines.”

-A poem, by definition, is a self-contained piece, of varying length, with a certain meter, rhythm, and style, all of which when done with philosophic-poetic integration combine to convey a theme.
+A poem, by definition, is a self-standing piece, of varying length, with a certain meter, rhythm, and style, all of which when done with philosophic-poetic integration combine to convey a theme.
 A poem is a self-contained unit.

 Here’s an example of one such: